abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 Oftentimes monks would go over there in the afternoon when laypeople came by to pay respects and ask questions; it was a good opportunity to hear Ajahn Chah give advice.
-As evening approached, Ajahn Chah sent everybody off to *pūjā,* except for Ajahn Ñāṇadhammo, who alone was asked to stay.
+As evening approached, Ajahn Chah sent everybody off to *pūjā*, except for Ajahn Ñāṇadhammo, who alone was asked to stay.
 He sat beneath Luang Por Chah, massaging his feet.
 In the distance he could hear the chanting of evening pūjā, with the stillness of the forest almost palpable.
 Ajahn Ñāṇadhammo described it as an